revaturelabs/interviewquestions/Java.md

 <blockquote>

-To connect a database to our spring boot application first we have to add the driver dependency for that specific database.
-After adding the dependency we have to configure the database properties like url, username, password in our `application.properties` or `application.yml` file.
-Post which we have to create an Database access layer to interact with our database.
+To connect a database to our spring boot application first, we have to add the driver dependency for that specific database.
+After adding the dependency we have to configure the database properties like URL, username, and password in our `application.properties` or `application.yml` file.
+Post which we have to create a Database access layer to interact with our database.

 </blockquote>